 - a.
-Equipment for emergency cesarean delivery should be at bedside, with neonatal resuscitative equipment including warmer. - b.
+If pregnancy is complicated by critical illness, the patient should ideally be cared for at a Level III or IV hospital with obstetric services and an adult ICU.
+COVID-19 status by itself is not necessarily a reason to transfer a non-critically ill pregnant woman with suspected or confirmed COVID-19, but care location planning should be based on the levels of maternal and neonatal care.(323, 324) - b.
+Equipment for emergency cesarean delivery should be at bedside, with neonatal resuscitative equipment including warmer. - c.
 Hemorrhage Code Purple cart stocked with medications and devices should be in the ICU.
-Medications should readily available include methergine, hemabate, Tranexamic acid (TXA) and misoprostol. - c.
-Use of terbutaline should be reviewed with critical care team, depending on patient's clinical status due to the risk of tachycardia. - d.
-Establish effective means of communication with Nursing, ICU, anesthesia, neonatal, and obstetrical teams. - e.
-If emergent delivery is planned, this may be performed at bedside in the ICU, or in a main operating room.

-- f.
-Timing consideration should be given to delivery > 34 weeks for critically ill maternal patient.
+Medications should readily available include methergine, hemabate, Tranexamic acid (TXA) and misoprostol. - d.
+Use of terbutaline should be reviewed with critical care team, depending on patient's clinical status due to the risk of tachycardia. - e.
+Establish effective means of communication with Nursing, ICU, anesthesia, neonatal, and obstetrical teams. - f.
+If emergent delivery is planned, this may be performed at bedside in the ICU, or in a main operating room. - g.
+Timing consideration should be given to delivery > 32-34 weeks for critically ill maternal patient.
 Delivery consideration should be weighed carefully the risks and benefits.
 Decision for delivery requires close communication between the maternal fetal medicine and critical care team. - i.
-In the third trimester, the pressure of the uterus can decrease expiratory reserve volume, inspiratory reserve volume, and functional residual capacity, which can increase the risk of severe hypoxemia in pregnant patients, especially those who are critically ill.(257) - 18.
+In the third trimester, the pressure of the uterus can decrease expiratory reserve volume, inspiratory reserve volume, and functional residual capacity, which can increase the risk of severe hypoxemia in pregnant patients, especially those who are critically ill.(325) - 20.
 Intrapartum care if a pregnant patient at term in critical condition goes into labor, precautions as above should be initiated.
-Assisted second stage (OB forceps/Vacuum) is likely to be necessary. - 19.
-A dedicated obstetrician should be present at the time of delivery, and infant placed in isolation after delivery given the unknown risks of transmission. - 20.
-Prevention of postpartum hemorrhage as detailed above. - 21.
-Breast pumping encouraged after review of maternal medications. - 22.
+Assisted second stage (OB forceps/Vacuum) is likely to be necessary. - 21.
+A dedicated obstetrician should be present at the time of delivery, and infant placed in isolation after delivery given the unknown risks of transmission. - 22.
+Prevention of postpartum hemorrhage as detailed above. - 23.
+Breast pumping encouraged after review of maternal medications. - 24.
 Obstetric medications - a.
 Indomethacin in the setting of indications for tocolysis, nifedipine may be considered as an alternative, given the uncertainty regarding NSAID impact on COVID-19. - Betamethasone/Dexamethasone for fetal maturation given the unclear association between steroids and outcomes in pregnant women with COVID-19, recommend multi-disciplinary discussion on risks vs. benefits of steroids for fetal maturation.
 AVOID late preterm steroids 34-46 weeks for fetal maturation in COVID-19+/PUI patients. - c.
 Magnesium sulfate is recommended for fetal neuroprotection for anticipated preterm delivery <32 weeks or for seizure prophylaxis for Preeclampsia with severe features.
 Given potential respiratory complications, use judiciously in the setting of severe respiratory symptoms.
-Magnesium sulfate may be used in patients with mild-moderate symptoms, may consider single 4 gm bolus. - 23.
+Magnesium sulfate may be used in patients with mild-moderate symptoms, may consider single 4 gm bolus. - 25.
 For women who are asymptomatic, mildly symptomatic, or moderately symptomatic who require analgesic medication beyond acetaminophen, nonsteroid anti-inflammatory drugs (NSAID) should be used if there are no other contraindications because systemic opioids likely pose more clinical risks.